LinguaPhylo/linguaPhylo.github.io/setup.md

 java -p lib:lphy-studio-{{ lphy_version }}.jar -m lphystudio
 ```

-If you are using any extensions, copy it into the "lib"" folder
+If you are using any extensions, copy it into the "lib" folder
 and then run this command to launch LPhy studio.

 You can also give a LPhy script file name with its path.